 What is the rainfly?

-Absolutely, since they’re called 4 season tents for a reason.
+Absolutely, since they're called 4-season tents for a reason.
 Basically, you can use it all year round.
 However, you might need to make some changes.
-As an all season tent is designed to stand up to wind and survive heavy snowfalls, it can get stuffy in the hot weather.
-So you’ll need to find a shady spot and open up the vents and windows to keep it cooler.
+As an all-season tent is designed to stand up to wind and survive a heavy snowfall, it can get stuffy in the warm weather.
+So you'll need to find a shady spot and open up the vents and windows to keep it cooler.

 Can I put the floor inside the tent?

-A single wall tent is accurately what its name says: it’s a tent that has a single wall of fabric.
-Single wall tents are typically made from solid waterproof, breathable fabric.
-The major benefits of a single wall tent are its simplicity of setup and the fact that it weighs less than a double walled tent of the same size.
+A single-wall tent is accurately what its name says: it's a tent that has a single wall of fabric.
+Single-wall options are typically made from solid waterproof, breathable fabric.
+The major benefits of a single-wall design are its simplicity of setup and weight savings: a single-walled tent weighs less than a double-walled tent of the same size.

 What is the difference between fiberglass and aluminum poles?

 Fiberglass poles are cheaper than aluminum ones.
-They are more likely to break, especially in low temperatures.
-Aluminum poles are lighter than fiberglass, less likely to break, stronger and suitable for cold weather.
+They are more likely to break, especially in low temperatures and windy conditions.
+Aluminum poles are lighter than fiberglass, less likely to break, stronger and suitable for harsh weather.
 Although they are more expensive, they work well in any conditions.

 How do I clean my tent?

 When the tent needs to be cleaned, you should pitch it and clean it with a cloth or sponge and lukewarm water.
-Avoid harsh soaps, and never put your tent in the washing machine.
+Avoid harsh soaps, and never put camping tents in the washing machine.
 If the tent is muddy or sandy, let it dry, then just brush or shake the dirt off.